orditeck/2ndbrain/What for and how I use Home Assistant.md

 1. The smart lock unlocks the door at set times, e.g. when the kids are expected to come back from school.
 They don't need a key, and they can't lose a key they don't have.
 2. Smart Speakers tell the kids to get ready for school and to leave at specific them so we don't have to watch the time.
 A bit earlier in the winter because it takes longer to get dressed vs spring/autumn.
 Eventually I'd like to take the weather into consideration to dynamically remind them, for example, to bring a rain coat because it might rain on the way back.
 3. The kids' light turn on automatically at set time in the morning to let them know they can get up.
 If the light isn't on, it means it's still time to sleep!
 Exceptionably useful.
 They also turn off automatically around 8AM since they're not needed anymore and turned back on in the evening.
 We currently turn them off "manually (OK Google!)" after kissing them goodnight.
-4. The door automatically unlocks for my wife and I when we approach the house.
+4. The door automatically unlocks for my wife and I when we approach the house and we get a notification on our watch to let us know that it's now unlocked.
 5. The lights change based on the sun position, which is used to calculate the color temperature and brightness that is most fitting for that time of the day.
 Scientific research has shown that this helps to maintain your natural circadian rhythm (your biological clock) and might lead to improved sleep, mood, and general well-being.
 And let me tell you that it does for us!
 6. When away, if the door is unlocked/opened, I get an instant notification on my phone with a picture from the main entrance's camera.
 7. When away, I can unlock the door remotely.
 It's been hugely helpful, for example when we were 200km away for my wife's birthday and one of her friend didn't let me know that she was getting flowers delivered at our place.
 The delivery lady at least had my number and called me to ask where she could put the flower, she couldn't really leave them outside at -20°C. I was able to quickly unlock the door for her and watch her leave the flowers on the table with the indoor cameras.